suhas-arun/fake-tweet-detector/README.md

 ## Sentiment Analysis

 We used a built-in ML algorithm from NLTK python library for analysing the type of words/phrases used, and therefore giving a result on the sentiment behind each tweet.

-# Applications

-There are several obvious applications to the real world, particularly in times where misinformation is prevalent, and harmful bots exist with the sole reason of spreading lies and negativity, which can greatly affect the physical wellbeing of large numbers of people (as seen during the pandemic) but also general mental health.

-As a result, this tool can also be used on the user's own account or the accounts they follow to analyse whether their social media atmosphere is more generally positive or negative.